Skip to main content

 Missing

-Student did not participate in any of the parlour games or dancing and would not try any new foods or drink tea.
+Student did not participate in any part of the escape room and would not try any new foods or drink tea.

 Unsatisfactory

-The student participated in one activity and tried one new food/drank tea.
+The student participated in an aspect of the escape room puzzles and tried one new food/drank tea.

 Needs Work